 - Define your profit target: Aim for the main pivot or the opposite level, depending on trade direction.

-Example: On EUR/USD, if the price falls to S1 and prints a strong bullish engulfing candle, you should buy with a stop just below S2 and aim for the main pivot as your target.
+Example: On EUR/USD, if the price falls to S1 and prints a strong bullish engulfing candle, you should buy with a stop loss just below S2 and aim for the main pivot as your target.

 Note: It is important to note that the Bounce strategy is only truly effective when the market is moving sideways (ranging).
 If you try to sell at R1 on a strong uptrend day, you can easily get stopped out by whipsaws.
 Always identify the overall market trend before applying any strategy.